 The bill had a interesting ride through Parliament.
 Its second reading was moved from the 11th of May to the 15th of June, to give the Ministry of Justice time to iron out details before committing fully to the bill.
 It then received support from the Minister for Women, Victoria Atkins as well as Under-Secretary of State at the Ministry of Justice Lucy Frazer.
 It also received tacit support from the PM.

 On Friday the 15th of June, the bill to make upskirting a specific criminal offence was read to the chamber.
 Famously, Tory MP Christopher Chope objected and subsequently blocked the bill.
 Cries of ‘shame’ rang out, followed by a media storm and national outrage.
 Wera wrote about that day here.

 Chope had been lobbied by Wera herself, as well as his peers to make him see sense before the reading, but to no avail.
 True to form, he also blocked bills on the same day to make it illegal to stab police dogs and to give carers free parking at hospitals.

 Wera worked very closely with the government to get ensure that the bill passed through the commons with no hiccups, contributing cross party to discussions about amendments.

-As of the 15th of January 2019, the bill to make upskirting a specific criminal offence has passed it’s final Parliamentary hurdle, passing through its third reading in the House of Lords.
-The legislation now only requires the formality of Royal Assent in order to become law.
-This is expected to be granted within the next few months.
+On the 15th of January 2019, the bill to make upskirting a specific criminal offence passed it’s final Parliamentary hurdle, passing through its third reading in the House of Lords.
+On the 14th of February, the bill gained the formality of Royal Assent and passed in to law.

 The closing of this loophole in the law is a victory for the rights of women up and down the country.
 It will give security and peace of mind to all those who have been affected, and offer clear legal protection for all moving forwards.